Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Gilded Hammer Union.md

 > - Tensions rise in [[Mangagoy]] between the Union and local shipping guilds regarding control of reinforced relic packaging methods.

 ## History
-> Born from the ashes of southern forge-cults and independent masters during the prelude to the Rising, [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Guilded Hammer Union|The Guilded Hammer Union]] was founded on 28 Stonewake -6 PR.
+> Born from the ashes of southern forge-cults and independent masters during the prelude to the Rising, [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Gilded Hammer Union|The Gilded Hammer Union]] was founded on 28 Stonewake -6 PR.
 Their first act: the codification of an ethical relicsmithing code.
 Over time, they became the standard by which all post-Rising craft guilds were measured.
 >
 > Although their influence waned during the infernal pact era, the Union regained prominence by refusing to allow their designs to fall into abyssal hands.
 Today, they maintain strongholds across five Isles, and are considered among the last defenders of purely material craftsmanship.